-Thomas R. Pickering Foreign Affairs Program
+The Thomas R. Pickering Foreign Affairs Graduate Fellowship Program is now closed!

 The Pickering Fellowship offers a unique opportunity to promote positive change in the world.
 Upon successful completion of a two-year master’s degree program and fulfillment of Foreign Service entry requirements, fellows have the opportunity to work as Foreign Service Officers in accordance with applicable law and State Department policy, serving in Washington, DC and at a U.S. embassy, consulate, or diplomatic mission around the globe.
 Fellows also agree to a minimum five-year service commitment in the Department of State’s Foreign Service.
 The five-year service commitment begins upon entry into the Foreign Service.